G-Node/nix/docs/relacs.rst

 17:** The values stored in the ``nix::DataArray`` are times, (in *data time*, see above).
-Thus, we apply an ``nix::AliasRangeDimension`` which indicates that the values themselves define the dimension (see `dimension docu
+Thus, we apply an ``nix::AliasRangeDimension`` which indicates that the values themselves define the dimension (see `dimension documentation
 <storing_data.html#dimensions>`__ for details on dimensions).